 The actual radiation treatment time is approximately 15 to 20 minutes.

 Images will be performed daily or weekly to confirm proper positioning.
 Images are not taken to measure your progress or response to radiation.

 Once the initial set up is complete, you will be given a daily treatment schedule.
 Treatments are typically given once a day, Monday through Friday, for a number of weeks.
 Each treatment generally takes only 15 to 20 minutes; however, you should plan to be in the department for an hour each day.

 Before each treatment, the radiation technicians will position you on the treatment table, using the tattoos, immobilization devices, and laser beams on the machine.
 Once you are set up for your treatment, the technician will go into the control room located just outside the treatment room and give you instructions over a microphone as needed.
 The radiation technician can see and hear you at all times.
 As you lie on the treatment table, the table and linear accelerator may move to get the radiation beams in the correct location.
 Once your position is confirmed, treatment is given.
 The treatment is not painful and you will not feel anything.

 Your radiation oncologist and nurse will examine you at least once a week before or after your treatment is administered.
 These examinations allow your physician and nurse an opportunity to evaluate your physical condition, answer any questions you may have, and coordinate future treatments.

 If you are having a problem, do not wait until your next on-treatment exam.
-Inform your radiation technician immediately.
-If you experiencing problems after hours or on the weekend, please call the after-hours answering service at 810-257-2664.
+Inform your radiation technician immediately and they will notify your physician or nurse.
+If you are experiencing problems after hours or on the weekend, please call the after-hours answering service at 810-257-2664.